Rocket47/Rocket47.github.io/_posts/2020-03-04-second-post-tutorial_io.markdown

 	##### set SSL_CERT_FILE=C:\Ruby27-x64\cacert.pem

 ***
+How to install jekyll environment

 * gem install jekyll
 * jekyll -v
 * gem install bundler

 ***
+How to create a project

 * create a folder Site anywhere on the disk (run CMD from this plaсe)
 * jekyll new YourBlogName